-Employees who are called back to work after leaving the job site shall receive a minimum of two (2) hours' premium pay at the rate of one and one-half $(1 \frac{1}{2})$ times the regular rate.
-When an employee is called out between shifts, the time worked between shifts shall be paid at the rate of one and one-half $(1-\frac{1}{2})$ times the regular rate.
-After working the call out shift, the employee may have the option of working the next regularly scheduled shift, provided the supervisor and the employee feel the employee can carry out the duties of the position safely.
+Regular employees who are called back to work after leaving the job site due to an emergency shall receive a minimum of two (2) hours' premium pay at the rate of one and one-half ( $1\frac{1}{2}$ ) times the regular rate.
+When an employee is called out between shifts, the time worked between shifts shall be paid at the rate of one and one-half ( $1-\frac{1}{2}$ ) times the regular rate.
+After working the emergency call out shift, the employee may have the option of working the next regularly scheduled shift, provided the supervisor and the employee feel the employee can carry out the duties of the position safely.
 When the employee does continue working, the time worked on the next regularly scheduled shift shall be compensated at the normal straight time rate.